Pricing and related data used in BSC processes includes:

 Where can I find wholesale prices of electricity in Great Britain?

-There are price reporting agents outside of ELEXON that can provided this information.
+There are price reporting agents outside of ELEXON that can provide this information.
 ELEXON’s System Prices are for Energy Imbalances after the delivery point rather than wholesale trading prices.

 System Sell Price and System Buy Price